elliotholden/lessons/meetup-presentations/logs.md

           CustomLog |/usr/bin/cat combined
      </IfModule>

+__TIP:__ You can also get the location of the logs by using the following command...
+>httpd -S | grep -i log

 ### Extra

 * For extra credit, run the Official Docker version of Apache and inspect the log files from within the container to see how logging has been implemented in this image.